KDE/documentation-docs-labplot-org/source/index.rst

 ########################

-This section describes Computational Notebooks.
+This section describes how to work with Computational Notebooks in LabPlot.

 .. container:: toctile